menondj/RLearningUnity3D/README.md

 2] Attach RLearning.cs script to the TicTacToeEnv Object.

 3] BackPlane: TicTacToeEnv Transform, TilePrefab: YellowTile Prefab, Not texture/Cross Textures: Drag the Sprites from the Texture folder.
 Drag You Transform onto you.
-Gap = 0
+Gap = 0 .
+Note: Incase the Sprites are not displayed properly, please refer https://docs.unity3d.com/Manual/SpriteCreator.html to recreate them from the Textures provided.

 4] Computer Symbol = 1 ( denoting Cross Symbol ), Epsilon = 0.1, Alpha = 0.5, Gamma = 0.9